caseykneale/ChemometricsTools.jl/README.md

 Well, I'd love to hammer in some time series methods.
 That was originally part of the plan.
 Then I realized [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) already has pretty much everything covered.
 Similarly, if you want clustering methods, just install [Clustering.jl](https://github.com/JuliaStats/Clustering.jl).
 I'll add a few supportive odds and ends in here but really, some of the Julia ecosystem is really reliable and well made.

 ## ToDo:
-  - Write dimensionality wrappers for preprocess fn's.
-  - Show off advanced preprocessing methods in a demo...
+  - Show off advanced preprocessing methods in a demo (In progress)...
   - SIMPLISMA return unique pure var's...
+  - Double check FNNLS
+  - Some more unit tests...
   - Long-term: SIMCA, N-WAY PCA, and N-WAY PLS

 ## Maybes: